CSSS/git-tutorial/README.md

 Welcome!
 In this tutorial you're going to learn:

-- Basic command-line use
 - How to install/configure git
+- Git basics (diffs, commits, etc.)
+- Basic git commands on the command-line
-- How to edit files in emacs/vim/atom or your fav editor
+- How to edit files in a text editor
-- Simple git usage (diffs, commits, etc.)
-- Simple collaboration exercise in Python
+- How to work with Github
-- Using Github with your Visual Studio project
+- How to use Github with a Visual Studio project

-- Simple collaboration exercise in C
+There will also be two collaboration exercises in C and Python.
+Let's get started!
-- How to navigate and use Github

-Let's get started.

 ## What is Git?
-Git is *Version Control Software*.
-You may have heard of others like `svn`.
+Git is a *Version Control Software*.
+You may have heard of other version control systems such as `svn`.
 Git allows you to save your work and maintain a **visible history** of that work.
 You can even revert to previous stages of your history, and make multiple branches of that history for experimentation.